aerojs/aero/README.md

 [![Coverage Status][coveralls-image]][coveralls-url]
 [![Dependencies][dependencies-image]][dependencies-url]

 Aero is the fastest web framework on the node platform.
-It is git friendly and works with Express middleware.
+Web development should be easy and efficient.

 [![Aero vs. Express vs. Koa vs. Restify vs. Node](docs/images/benchmark.png "Shows requests per second.
 More is better.
 Tested with node 6.5.0 on ApacheBench.")](https://github.com/blitzprog/webserver-benchmarks)